10 Best Things To Do In Pune | Explore Pune City

 Location: Located at about 65 kms from Pune

 Lonavala is a very well known Hill Station in Maharashtra.
 During monsoons, this place turns into a paradise surrounded by the majestic Sahayadri hills covered with lots of greeneries, sparkling lakes and many waterfalls.
 Lonavala has a plethora of attractions for its visitors.
 These attractions include Bushy Dam, Pavana Dam, Lonavala Lake, Tiger Point, Duke’s Nose, Della Adventures, Lohagad Fort, Rajmachi Fort, Karla Caves and Bhaja Caves.
 You will be needing at least two days to visit all these attractions.
-The Lohagad Fort and Rajmachi Fort are very well known for trekking in Lonavala.
+The Lohagad Fort and Rajmachi Fort are very well known spots for trekking in Lonavala.
 Visiting Lonavala is one of our most favorite things to do in Pune.

 Location: Located at about 65 kms from Pune